ssl-hep/ServiceX_frontend/README.md

 ## Configuration

-As mentioned above, the `.servicex` file is read to pull a configuration.
-The search path for this file:
+The `servicex` library searches for configuration information in several locations to determine what end-point it should connect to:

+1. The config file can be called `servicex.yaml`, `servicex.yml`, or `.servicex`.
+The files are searched in that order, and all present are used.
-1. Your current working directory
+1. A config file in the current working directory.
-2. Any working directory above your current working directory.
+1. A config file in any working directory above your current working directory.
-3. Your home directory

-The file can be named any of the following (ordered by precedence):

-- `servicex.yaml`
-- `servicex.yml`
-- `.servicex`
+1. A config file in the user's home directory (`$HOME` on Linux and Mac, and your profile directory on Windows).
+1. The `config_defaults.yaml` file distributed with the `servicex` package.

-The file can contain an `api_endpoint` as mentioned above.
+The file can contain an `api_endpoint` as mentioned earlier.
 In addition the other following things can be put in:

 - `cache_path`: Location where queries, data, and a record of queries are written.
 This should be an absolute path the person running the library has r/w access to.
 On windows, make sure to escape `\` - and best to follow standard `yaml` conventions and put the path in quotes - especially if it contains a space.
 Top level yaml item (don't indent it accidentally!).
 Defaults to `/tmp/servicex` (with the temp directory as appropriate for your platform) Examples:
   - Windows: `cache_path: "C:\\Users\\gordo\\Desktop\\cacheme"`